-This subject explores the forces that have shaped modern history of Asia, the Middle East and Europe, and examines the evolution of specific nations, such as Italy, Germany, Saudi Arabia, India, Indonesia, China or Japan.
+This subject explores the forces that have shaped modern history in Asia, the Middle East and Europe, and examines the evolution of specific nations, such as Italy, Germany, Saudi Arabia, India, Indonesia, China and Japan.
 Why do some states have strong civil societies and others do not?
 Is there a long-term trend towards democracy?
 Students will explore such questions by looking at the different paths of political development taken by individual states.
 The question of which form of government best serves the needs of modern nations is important both for the states themselves and for the international community, especially Australia.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.